extremeshok/clamav-unofficial-sigs/README.md

 * Enabled by default, no configuration required

+### False positives and whitelisting signatures (FAQ)

+A third-party signature fired on a clean file or legitimate mail (the signature name ends in `.UNOFFICIAL`)?
+You have several options, from most to least targeted:

+1. **Whitelist the individual signature** (recommended):

+    ```bash
+    clamav-unofficial-sigs.sh --whitelist 'Sanesecurity.Junk.12345'
+    ```

+    This adds the signature to `my-whitelist.ign2`, tells ClamAV to ignore it, and keeps ignoring it when databases update.
+Works for all regular database types (ndb, hdb, ldb, db, ...).
+Report persistent false positives to the signature provider (eg. Sanesecurity has a false positive report form) so everyone benefits.

+2. **YARA rules cannot be ignored via ign2** — this is a ClamAV limitation, entries such as `YARA.rulename.UNOFFICIAL` in an ign2 file have no effect.
+Instead, remove or disable the specific `.yar` file that contains the rule: set its entry to `DISABLED` in your user.conf, eg.

+    ```bash
+    yararulesproject_dbs+=( "email/Email_generic_phishing.yar|DISABLED" )
+    ```

+    or disable the yara rules of that source entirely (`enable_yararules="no"` disables yara files across all sources).

+3. **Downgrade or disable a whole database** that produces too many false positives for your environment: set the database entry or the per-source rating (`<source>_dbs_rating`) to a lower level or `DISABLE` in user.conf.

+4. **Ham directory scanning**: set `ham_dir` in user.conf to a directory of known-clean mail and the script automatically removes ndb signatures that match your ham before installing updated databases.

 ### If you want to add, report a missing one or have a problem with a database

 Please post on the issue tracker: <https://github.com/extremeshok/clamav-unofficial-sigs/issues>